nickthorpe71/grokking-simplicity-summary/README.md

     return newCart;
 }
 ```
 Notice how we can now save the new item to a variable instead of immediately adding it to the cart.
-In this simple example we still add it to the cart right after creating it but if we needed to do something else to the item, or pass it to another funciton, we could.
+In this simple example, we still add it to the cart right after creating it but if we needed to do something else to the item, or pass it to another function, we could.

 ### Stratified Design